U.S. Stocks Drop on Coronavirus's Economic Impact

 By Gunjan Banerji and Caitlin Ostroff

 U.S. stocks are on track for declines this week, while traditionally safer assets like gold and government bonds are headed toward gains, highlighting concerns that the virus could crimp global growth.
-Gold prices are hovering near the highest levels of the past seven years, while the intraday yield on the benchmark 30-year Treasury yield dropped to a record low.
+Gold prices are sitting near the highest levels of the past seven years, while the intraday yield on the benchmark 30-year Treasury yield dropped to a record low Friday.

+The week has been marked by mixed signals from different corners of the market.
+In a sign of how atypical the week has been, the S&P 500 and Nasdaq Composite set records Wednesday, just days before the longer-dated government bond yield fell to a low.

-The concurrent gains in precious metals and government bonds this year highlight the jitters that have percolated markets even as major U.S. indexes are sitting close to record highs.
+The concurrent gains in precious metals and government bonds this year underscore the jitters that have rattled markets.
 Typically, investors ditch haven assets like gold and government bonds as stocks crest to fresh highs.
 This year, they have bought risky and safe assets alike as they have navigated a murky economic outlook.

+"It's absolutely unusual from a longer-term historical perspective," said Katrina Lamb, head of investment strategy and research at MV Financial.

 "It can really slow down many areas of the economy," said Dev Kantesaria, founder of Valley Forge Capital Management, of the virus.

-Meanwhile, lackluster economic data that has trickled in has added to worries that the virus will hamper growth.
-This anxiety was evident in the market for government bonds Friday, where yields dropped sharply shortly after IHS Markit's flash reading for an economic indicator measuring manufacturing and services business activity fell to its lowest level in more than six years.
+Meanwhile, lackluster economic data has added to worries that the virus will hamper growth.
+IHS Markit's flash reading for an economic indicator measuring manufacturing and services business activity fell to its lowest level in more than six years.

 Additionally, new data showed that sales of previously owned U.S. homes sputtered in January.
 Existing home sales decreased 1.3% in January from December.